-Fifteen years ago a colleague dragged me to a Mindfulness Training for mental health professionals.
+Quite some years ago a colleague dragged me to a mindfulness training for mental health professionals.
 At that time, mindfulness was not considered a fully valid concept in psychology.

 As a psychologist who valued science, I viewed it as nothing other than new age, mystical hippy nonsense.
 I anticipated a flaky conference, and I was not disappointed.
 At one point, they had us all stand up and mill about aimlessly while humming for 20 minutes.
 Then we had to ask and answer some very personal questions with the strangers next to us.

-Fast forward to 2015, where Mindfulness and Science have met and married.
+Fast forward to 2021, where mindfulness and science have met and married.
 And oh, what a glorious union it is!
-Mindfulness studies are pouring from many of the best researchers in the world.
+Mindfulness studies have been pouring from many of the best researchers in the world for over a decade.
 And the meaning of mindfulness has matured from simply “being in the moment” to a richer, more complex definition.

-Mindfulness: Being aware of what you are doing, experiencing and feeling in the moment.
+Mindfulness is being aware of what you are doing, experiencing, and feeling in the moment.

 Here’s a brief list of just a few of the benefits of meditation/mindfulness that have been proven by research in the last few years:

-- Helps you lose weight and maintain a lowered body weight Loucks, et al., 2014
+- Helps you lose weight and maintain a lowered body weight Loucks, et al.